mmshahria/GlassboardTech-API-Reference/Profiles/POST Search for the current users profiles.md

 **perPage** `number`

 The  total count of the list of search results returned per page.
-Specify the number of deals per page that the API call shall return.
+Specify the number of profiles per page that the API call shall return.

 **page**  `number`